agcdtmr/100DaysOfCloudDevOps/cloud-devops/day06/README.md

-# Day 06: Linux Shell Scripting for DevOps Engineers
+# Day 06: Automate tasks with bash scripts

-- [x] Progress on week 1: [Learning How to Learn](https://www.coursera.org/learn/learning-how-to-learn) by Barbara Oakley and Dr. Terrence Sejnowski.
-Reflect and note down on how you learn effectively.
 - [x] Write a short article about your understanding of
+---- Bash scripting foundational concepts
+---- Kernel
+---- Shell
 - [x] Article conclusion
 - [x] Do your [daily tasks](https://github.com/agcdtmr/100DaysOfCloudDevOps/blob/main/README.md#do-the-work-work-work-work)
 - [x] Add cover image to your blog
 - [ ] Bonus: Architecture Design
-- [ ] Questions asked while doing this task
+- [x] Questions asked while doing this task
+---- With all the foundation concepts, what is the most used?

 ## Resources